kaitlin-odell/ParticleCodes/README.md

 List of main files:
-     demo.m: Main file to run different environments, iterations, and number of particles and will also plot the target distribution with approximated particles. trainer.m: The outer loop of ParVI method to minimize particle approximations evi_im.m: Energetic Variational Inference w/ Implicit Euler using gradient descent to calculate particle approximations KL_gradxy.m: Calculates the gradient of J_n(x)
+     demo.m: Main file to run different environments, iterations, and number of particles and will also plot the target distribution with approximated particles. trainer.m: The outer loop of ParVI method to minimize particle approximations, also includes a calculation of Jn at each iteration to ensure Thm 1 is met. evi_im.m: Energetic Variational Inference w/ Implicit Euler using gradient descent to calculate particle approximations KL_gradxy.m: Calculates the gradient of J_n(x)